dlaker/python-caesium-scripts/README.md

 	$ sudo ln -s /path/to/pythonfile.py /usr/local/bin
 	$ echo "command T !/path/to/compileRun.py" >> ~/.vimrc

-Explanation:
-	This works by adding a custom command to your vimrc that runs the python file at the current directory From there the script does the rest of the work for you!

 Notes:
 	This can also be used to compile/run other types of files as well.